-Midstate College is ready to welcome you to Peoria, Illinois, and to help make the transition as smooth and rewarding as possible.
-You will take part in an orientation which will provide you with essential information regarding the College, as well as information regarding ways to ensure you are staying in compliance with the regulations necessary to maintain your status.
+Midstate College welcomes international students to Peoria, Illinois.
+We work to help them make the transition as smooth and rewarding as possible.
+All international students take part in an orientation which provides them with the essential information regarding the College, our city, and information to ensure international students stay in compliance with the regulations necessary to maintain their status.

-For more information regarding admissions procedures, policies, and other important information for international students, please review the International Student Guide.
-Note: It is beneficial to read the International Student Guide before applying.
+For additional information regarding admissions procedures, policies, and other important information for international students, please review the International Student Guide It is beneficial to read the International Student Guide before applying.

-An international student must provide the following documentation to his or her Designated School Official (DSO) in the Admissions Department in order to obtain a Form I-20 from Midstate College.
+An international student must provide the following documentation to the AMA International Student Coordinator in order to obtain a Form I-20 from Midstate College.